thealing/CaptureBit/README.md

 A high-performance, low resource usage Windows application for real-time screen and audio recording.
 ## Features
 - Video sources
-  - Fullscreen
+  - The entire screen
-  - Rectangle area on the screen
+  - A rectangular area
-  - Window or child window
+  - A window
 - Audio sources
   - System output
   - Microphone